top of page

 Physiotherapeutic Scoliosis Specific Exercise

-Scoliosis exercises are helpful at any stage of your journey - whether you are watching and waiting or wearing a brace, there are multiple research studies supporting their use, especially during the period of monitoring where they were shown to be superior than monitoring alone in lessening risk of progression, improving posture, respiration, muscle endurance and quality of life (Schrieber et al 2015).
+Scoliosis exercises are helpful at any stage of your journey, especially during observation of a mild scoliosis with growth ahead or late phase of growth where bracing is no longer indicated; there are multiple research studies supporting their use, especially during the period of monitoring where they were shown to be superior than monitoring alone in lessening risk of progression.
+Multiple studies have proven their use for improving posture/ aesthetics, respiration, muscle endurance and quality of life (Schrieber et al 2015).
+Adding PSSE to bracing has been shown o be superior to bracing alone and is even a recommendation of surgeons under the Scoliosis Research Society (SRS) group for all being managed with bracing for scoliosis treatment (Hong et al 2017).

 Bracing

-Scoliosis bracing is the most common non-surgical treatment often needed for progressive scoliosis especially in younger patients and is often prescribed by your specialist to try and stop the curve progressing and avoid surgery, according to one high quality study bracing was 70% effective at preventing curve progression and can be up to 92% effective if wearing a 3D style scoliosis brace (Weiss et al 2017).
+Scoliosis bracing is the most common non-surgical treatment often needed for progressive scoliosis especially in younger patients and is often prescribed by your specialist to try and stop the curve progressing and avoid surgery.
+Night time or part time bracing is sometimes considered in high risk cases, with possibility of increase to full time wear in case of progression.
+Full time bracing is usually considered for curves 20-45 degrees, and can be used for curves >45 degrees to control the curve and delay surgery to a later age/ allow for growth.
+According to one high quality study bracing was 70% effective at preventing curve progression to surgical threshold.
+Bracing success improves further with use of hyper-corrective or asymmetric Cheneau type braces with the rate of success reaching 86-100% in some studies (Lee 2024) / an average success rate of 96.66%.
 Combing bracing with specialised exercise programs are shown to be more effective than bracing alone (Hong et al 2017).

 Surgery